hyiltiz/pashrap_en/index.md

 <img align="left" src="/media/image/Meekerlab_web_pahriya.png" height="30%" width="30%">

 I am a doctoral student at University of Michigan, School of Public Health.
 I have just started this September.
 I work with Prof. John Meeker.
-Here is the like for his lab
+Here is the link for our [lab](https://sites.google.com/a/umich.edu/meekerlab/home)